minhtrii31/saas/docs/04-ai/provider-configuration.md

 The backend selects its CV analysis provider through environment variables.
 Local development should use the mock provider by default so the product can be developed without network calls, API keys, provider outages, or usage charges.

+The current provider boundary is `CvAnalysisProvider`.
+It supports:

+- CV quality analysis.
+- Job description matching.
+- Cover letter generation.

+Provider responses include `aiProvider`, `aiModel`, and structured result data before they are persisted as `CvAnalysis` records.

 ## Environment Variables

 ### `AI_PROVIDER=mock`